Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Sphincterotomy (for males)

-Spincterotomy is a surgical procedure where the internal sphincter muscle (the circular muscle that surrounds the outlet of the bladder) is cut to weaken the muscle.
+Sphincterotomy is a surgical procedure where the internal sphincter muscle (the circular muscle that surrounds the outlet of the bladder) is cut to weaken the muscle.
 This is done to improve bladder emptying if this muscle is causing difficulties emptying.
-After a spincterotomy, bladder emptying will happen; therefore, you must wear a collection device.
+After a sphincterotomy, bladder emptying will happen; therefore, you must wear a collection device.

 Urethral stents